 Prague Summer Schools

-Since 2004 we are annually organizing Summer Schools for international students focusing on various topics.
-For over ten years Prague Summer Schools (PSS) bring talented students from around the world to spend an intensive academic week in the beautiful city of Prague.
-A selected international faculty of academics, as well as practitioners, turns each summer school into a working space where concrete aspects of important social, economic and political problems are tackled.
-Our aim is to contribute to the understanding of selected current issues while fostering the international dialog.
+Since 2004 our annual Summer Schools offer a variety of topics for international students to explore.
+For over ten years Prague Summer Schools (PSS) has brought together talented students from around the world to spend an academic intensive week in the beautiful city of Prague.
+A selected international faculty of academics and practitioners turn each summer school into a working space where concrete aspects of important social, economic and political problems are tackled.
+Our aim is to contribute to the understanding of selected current issues while fostering international dialogue.

 The Summer School on Europe in Crisis: Hopes and Fears of the EU

-In the summer school, we bring to your attention the role of knowledge and imagination in political debates and policymaking in the times of crisis and ask:
+In this summer school, we discuss the role of knowledge and imagination in political debates and policymaking in the times of crisis and ask:

 - What is known and ignored?